 Years before becoming CEO of Aetna, Bertolini faced two serious health challenges: one related to his son’s health, and the other related to his own.
 First, his son was diagnosed with a rare form of cancer at age 16, and Bertolini was told that his chances of survival were slim.
 Bertolini refused to accept that news, and quit his job at the insurance company Cigna to take care of his son full-time and advocate for experimental and aggressive approaches to treatment.
 His son ended up making a complete recovery.

 These two events would change the course of anyone’s life, but Bertolini says that it was actually the repercussions in the years to come that had a bigger impact.
-Years after both he and his son had been ostensibly “cured,” they both still lived with the fallout of their respective health crises and struggled to navigate life with their now chronic health issues.
-Bertolini’s son still dealt with immunology issues, while Bertolini himself suffered from persistent pain that prevented him from doing things that were central to his ability to lead a full life: playing piano, riding his bike, going fishing.
+Years after both he and his son had been “cured,” they both still lived with the fallout of their respective health crises and struggled to navigate life with their now chronic health issues.
+Bertolini’s son still dealt with immunology issues, while Bertolini himself suffered from persistent pain that prevented him from doing things he loved, like playing piano, riding his bike, and going fishing.

 “Once you get out, you realize that what they fixed was the acute event, and they didn’t really prepare you to somehow gather what remained of your life together and move forward,” Bertolini says.
-He suddenly saw clearly how disconnected the system was.
-He saw how its extreme emphasis on acute conditions meant that countless people deemed “cured” by the healthcare system were, in all actuality, prevented from living full lives because of their health.
+Suddenly, he clearly saw how disconnected the system was: its extreme emphasis on acute conditions meant that countless people deemed “cured” by the healthcare system were, in all actuality, prevented from living full lives because of their health.

 Before his own health challenges, he hadn’t thought very highly of holistic or integrative therapies.
 He remembers that, when he was sitting in his son’s hospital room all those years ago, a Reiki practitioner came in and performed Reiki on his son.
 After finishing, she turned to Bertolini and asked if he’d like to try, and Bertolini accepted.
 After a minute or two, he told her to stop — he found it irritating and pointless.